UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_21.md

 Let’s say we have a toy dataset with a single feature and 50 examples.

-For this we are going to make up a dataset.
+For this, we are going to make up a dataset.
 Let’s say our feature is the length of a snake 🐍 and we want to predict the weight of it.

 (You do not need to worry about the code here)